1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 See All Authors »

-With 17 years of experience in the financial services industry, Mike Aloi specializes in working with executives, professionals and retirees.
-Since he joined the Summit Financial Resources Inc. team, Aloi has built a process that emphasizes the integration of various facets of financial planning.
+With 17 years of experience in the financial services industry, Michael Aloi specializes in working with executives, professionals and retirees.
+Since he joined Summit Financial, LLC, Michael has built a process that emphasizes the integration of various facets of financial planning.
 Supported by a team of in-house estate and income tax specialists, Aloi offers his clients coordinated solutions to scattered problems.
 Outside of work, he enjoys spending time with his wife and three children.

 As you read up on your health insurance, life insurance and other options for 2019, here are five tips to help get the most out of your workplace benefits.

 See More From: Building Wealth

 Do you know how much youâ€™re able to contribute or what the funds could be used to pay for?
 How about how contributing affects your taxes?
 Check out the nitty-gritty details of this formidable college savings tool.

 While they may not be for everyone, I feel like buying a whole life policy was one of the best financial planning decisions I ever made.

 Investors can take some cues from soccer's biggest event, because managing money and playing professional soccer use some strikingly similar skills.

 The tax benefits to Roth IRAs have always been enticing, but now they're even more attractive.
 Even if you think you make too much to take advantage, there are ways to get in the game.